Heat (1995 film): Impact

-French gangster Rédoine Faïd told Mann at a film festival "You were my technical adviser".
-The media described later robberies as resembling scenes from Heat, including armored car robberies in South Africa, Colombia, Denmark, and Norway and the 1997 North Hollywood shootout, in which Larry Phillips Jr. and Emil Mătăsăreanu robbed the North Hollywood branch of the Bank of America and, similarly to the film, were confronted by the LAPD as they left the bank.
-A copy of Heat was found in the VCR at Phillips' residence.
-This shootout is one of the longest and bloodiest events of its type in American police history.
+French career criminal Rédoine Faïd told Mann at a film festival, "You were my technical adviser".
+The media described later robberies as resembling scenes from Heat, including armored car robberies in South Africa, Colombia, Denmark and Norway, and the 1997 North Hollywood shootout, in which Larry Phillips Jr. and Emil Mătăsăreanu robbed the North Hollywood branch of the Bank of America and, similarly to the film, were confronted by the LAPD as they left the bank.
+A copy of Heat was found in the VCR at Phillips's residence.
+The shootout was one of the longest and bloodiest events of its type in American police history.
 Both robbers were killed, and eleven police officers and seven civilians were injured during the shootout.
 Heat was often referred to during the coverage of the shootout.

-For his 2008 film The Dark Knight, director Christopher Nolan drew inspiration in his portrayal of Gotham City from Heat in order "to tell a very large, city story or the story of a city".
-In 2016, a year after the 20th anniversary of Heat, Nolan moderated a Q&A session with Michael Mann and cast and crew at the Samuel Goldwyn Theater.
+For The Dark Knight (2008), director Christopher Nolan drew inspiration in his portrayal of Gotham City from Heat to tell "the story of a city".
+In 2016, a year after the 20th anniversary of Heat, Nolan moderated a Q&A session with Mann and the rest of the film's cast at the Samuel Goldwyn Theater.

-Heat was one of the inspirations behind the highly influential 2001 video game Grand Theft Auto III as well as the 2008 sequel Grand Theft Auto IV, notably the mission "Three Leaf Clover", which was inspired by the climactic bank robbery and police shootout, and the 2013 sequel Grand Theft Auto V, notably the mission "Blitz Play", in which the crew blocks and then knocks over an armored car in order to rob it.
+Heat inspired the crime video game series Grand Theft Auto, influencing Grand Theft Auto III (2001), Grand Theft Auto IV (2008), and Grand Theft Auto V (2013).
+Director Mia Hansen-Løve stated she is "obsessed" with Heat and said her films share the film's themes but feature them "in a very different way, in a very different world".

-Director Mia Hansen-Løve has said she is "obsessed" with Heat and said "the themes of Heat, actually, are themes of my films, except in a very different way, in a very different world".
+The video game Payday: The Heist takes heavy inspiration from Heat.
+Several heists in the game are nearly identical to some scenes from the film.
+Such as the heist Heat Street referencing the movie in its name and being similar to the street shootout scene from the film.